9th8/up-to-date-real-world-haskell/19-error-handling.md

 Exception handling is found in many programming languages, including Haskell.
 It can be useful because, when a problem occurs, it can provide an easy way of handling it, even if it occurred several layers down through a chain of function calls.
-With exceptions, it\'s not necessary to check the return value of every function call to check for errors, and take care to produce a return value that reflects the error, as C programmers must do.
+With exceptions, it's not necessary to check the return value of every function call to check for errors, and take care to produce a return value that reflects the error, as C programmers must do.
 In Haskell, thanks to monads and the `Either` and